mikk5394/PythonExamProjectBlackJack/README.md

     Download the 2 .py files and run the script.py and the game will start.
     At first the player will be asked how much he/she wish to buy in for.
     Afterwards the player is prompted to place a bet and the first round begins.
+    After each round the player is asked if he/she wants to play again.
+If not, press Q and the game will stop.
     If the player hits 0 in balance, the player will be asked to buy in again.